Lampton School: History

 Lampton School used to be known as Spring Grove Grammar School, a grammar school before being converted to a comprehensive.
 The school gained its Humanities Specialist status in 2003, a designation which enabled the building of the Language and Learning Zone (LLZ), a multi-media and Information and communication technologies suite situated at the western end of the Spring Grove building.

 In recent years an ultra-modern Sixth Form Block resembling a barn was constructed on what used to be a hockey gravel pit.

 Murder of Lynne Weedon

 One of Britain's most high-profile unsolved murders occurred outside the school in September 1975.
 At approximately 11:20pm on the evening of 3 September 1975, a 16-year-old schoolgirl named Lynne Weedon was hit over the head with a blunt object by an unidentified attacker in the 'School Walk' alleyway (also known as the 'Short Hedges'), which provides access to the school from the Great West Road.
-The attacker then lifted her over gates and into the power substation next to the school, where he then raped her.
-She was discovered there the next day by the caretaker of the school, Victor Voice, and despite having a fractured skull was still alive, although she died in hospital several days later without regaining consciousness.
-The killer has never been identified but in 2007 it was discovered through analysis of DNA samples left by the attacker that he had also killed another woman on the other side of London in 1975, Playboy Club Bunny Eve Stratford.
-Police are still trying to identify the murderer, and a £40,000 reward remains on offer for his capture.
-A man had been seen walking into the alleyway just before Weddon was attacked that night, and detectives believe this individual was her killer.
-When Weedon's murder featured on Crimewatch in 2007 and 2015, detectives stated that her murderer would have been between 17 and 30 (between 62 and 76 in 2022), would have lived in or been linked to Hounslow, may have gone to prison between 1975 and 1995 (the year in which DNA began to be taken from people arrested of crime), and would have specific knowledge of the area of the school and alleyway.

 The site of Weedon's murder remains largely unchanged today.
 The electricity sub-station where she was found remains next to the School Walk alleyway, as does the original fence she was thrown over by her attacker.

 Academic performance

-The last OFSTED inspection, in 2012, found the school to be "outstanding".
-In 2009 Ofsted highlighted Lampton as one of 12 outstanding schools serving disadvantaged communities.
-Its Progress 8 score in 2022 was above average at 0.94, putting it 73rd in the country.
+The last OFSTED inspection, in 2013, found the school to be "outstanding".
+In 2009 Ofsted highlighted Lampton as one of 67 good schools serving disadvantaged communities.